1979 Houston Astros season: Ken Forsch's no-hitter

+Rest of April

 During his second start of the season on April 10, Richard set the modern-day record (Note: Since 1893.) for wild pitches uncorked in one game, with 6.
 In spite of notable lack of control including four bases on balls issued, Richard fired a six-hit complete game against the Los Angeles Dodgers with just one run surrendered, struck out 13, and obtained a game score of 80 for his second win of the season.
 Houston won by a margin of 2–1, propelled by two doubles courtesy of César Cedeño, another by José Cruz, and a run batted in (RBI) single by Enos Cabell.

 Three Astros authored concurrent hitting streaks, with the first starting April 17, and lasting exactly 15 games each.
 All overlapped from April 26 through May 5.
 On April 17, Craig Reynolds, began his and maintained until May 5, batting .386.
 José Cruz produced his from April 21–May 9, hitting .393.
 Finally, Enos Cabell followed suit, going from April 26 to May 11, batting .320.

 Cruz' hitting streak represented his best while in an Astros' uniform until he hit in 19 straight from August 23—September 12, 1983.
 Cabell's and Reynolds' represented career-highs while with Houston.

+For the month of April, Forsch was recognized with the National League (NL) Pitcher of the Month Award.
+In 5 games, all starts, he went 3–0 with a 2.39 earned run average (ERA) over 39 1/3 innings pitched, and 1.017 walks plus hits per inning pitched (WHIP).